drovani/rovaninet-gridsome/posts/2022/2022-01-20-storing-state-and-unit-testing.md

 - `getters` is the object that has all of the ways to retrieve data from the `state`
 - We will be creating a mock `State` state to validate data retrieval

-The `describe` function creates a "suite" (in Mocha parlance) of tests which all have the same context.
+The `describe` function creates a "suite" (in Vitest parlance) of tests which all have the same context.
 A test is created with a call to `it` and a callback function with the actual testing logic.

 Following the [Arrange, Act, Assert](https://xp123.com/articles/3a-arrange-act-assert/) testing pattern, we first create the objects required to run the function under test.
 Next we execute the method and capture the result.
 Finally, we check that the result matches our expectations.
-The Chai library's `expect` takes the result of the act portion and begins the function chain to assert the values.
+The Vitest library's `expect` takes the result of the act portion and begins the function chain to assert the values.
 We call `deep` to say we want to scan all nested properties of the result and then `equal` states that the result needs to match the comparing object.

 ### Minimum Passing Test